-This recipe is a keeper and one that you will be preparing all throughout the year.
-You can prep in advance and throw in the oven when you remove the turkey…it is a one-pan wonder and so super delicious.
+This recipe is a keeper.
+Guarantee you will be preparing Brussels sprouts this way all throughout the year.
+You can prep in advance and throw in the oven when you remove the turkey.
+It is a one-pan wonder and so super delicious.
 Click here for recipe!

 Cranberry sauce has never really been my jam (pun intended).
 My family and husband grew up on the can.
 It was always served this way for Thanksgiving Dinner.
 This year, I am breaking the spell and making a version of my own, that I cannot only serve on the Thanksgiving table, but also use for leftovers.
-I will also be making plenty for a Baked Brie dish…I’ll link here as soon as it’s finished.
-Honestly, making your own cranberry sauce could not be easier…really…about 10 to 15 minutes…that is it!
+I will also be making plenty for a Baked Brie dish.
+Making your own cranberry sauce could not be easier.
+Honestly, ten to fifteen minutes, and it is ready!

-I hope you all enjoy a wonderful Thanksgiving Dinner with Family and Friends and I would love for my recipes to make it on to your table.
+I hope you all enjoy a wonderful Thanksgiving Dinner with Family and Friends.
+I would love for my recipes to make it on to your table.
 Thank you and ENJOY!
 Please share your comments with me!
-Follow me on Instagram and Facebook for more ideas and stories!